-- 1.1 (on animal) cerda (feminine); (on plant) pelo (masculine) this brush is genuine bristlewith nylon bristleeste cepillo es de pura cerdacon cerda de nylonExample sentences1.2 (on human) See examples: his face was covered in bristle(s)
+- 1.1 (on animal)(on plant)this brush is genuine bristlewith nylon bristleeste cepillo es de pura cerdacon cerda de nylonExample sentences1.2 (on human) See examples: his face was covered in bristle(s)

 - I haven't shaved for the day, so short bristles of my beard pepper my chin.

 - His lip, covered with short bristles, quavered slightly.